The Revelers: Early films

+Franklyn Baur had already left The Revelers to pursue a solo career when the last of the group's Vitaphone shorts was released.
+Abel Green of Variety reviewed the film and gave Baur a glowing notice: "Baur, by the manner of direction and incidental expression, aside from his vocal prowess, is a corking talking-screen bet.
+The tenor last season was in a Broadway musical [Ziegfeld Follies of 1927 with Eddie Cantor starring] and now impresses anew for the screen.
+He is of the Conrad Nagel-Wally Reid personality class."

-Franklyn Baur was replaced by Frank Luther and then James Melton (later a Metropolitan Opera tenor).
+Baur's "top tenor" role in The Revelers was taken by Frank Luther and then James Melton (later a Metropolitan Opera tenor).
+In 1929 The Revelers, with Melton, appeared in one of MGM's Metro Movietone Revue musical shorts -- inevitably titled The Revelers -- filmed in New York and directed by Nick Grinde.

 Radio and recording artists

 The Revelers were stars on radio and in vaudeville, as well as in the recording studio.
 On radio they were regulars on The Palmolive Hour (1927–31).

 They had recording contracts with Columbia Records and Victor (later RCA Victor) but made extra money by moonlighting under pseudonyms.
 Columbia promoted them as The Singing Sophomores and Brunswick Records called them The Merrymakers.
 The group also adopted the names of their radio sponsors: The Eveready Revelers, The Palmolive Revelers, The Seiberling Singers, The General Motors Brigadiers, and The Raleigh Rovers, among others.
 Ring Lardner observed, "Under any name, they sound as sweet."
 Lardner outlined his "perfect radio program" for The New Yorker magazine, and found a place for The Revelers along with Paul Whiteman and Fanny Brice.

 Although The Revelers stayed current, making a point of including the latest popular songs and show tunes in their repertoire, their sound seemed increasingly old-fashioned.
 Their listening audience gravitated toward the top soloists of the early 1930s, like Bing Crosby, Arthur Tracy, and Russ Columbo.
 James Melton left the group in 1933 to embark on a concert career.
 After the last Revelers record for Victor was released in January 1934, Lewis James and Elliot Shaw retired from the group.

 Senior member Wilfred Glenn continued to make live appearances with a male chorus billed as The Revelers.
+They appeared as a specialty act in the Vitaphone musical short David Mendoza and His Orchestra (1937).
 The group returned to the recording studio only once, to record a program of 10 traditional religious songs for Decca, in 1938.
 Glenn's Revelers remained active into the 1940s, culminating in a nationwide tour of 90 concert appearances in 1948.
 Lewis James joined radio station WGN in Chicago, and Frank Black became prominent as Dr. Frank Black, music director at NBC and recording-company executive.